breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## You can have Several Heads (Branches)

+This isn't a real change, and I will close the pull request after I'm done with it.

 Heads mark the beginning of a revision history.
 In GIT, we call the "revision history" a "branch", and it is possible to have several revision histories.

 By default, every repository has one branch called Main (earlier known as Master), with its corresponding HEAD that points to the last commit of that branch.